margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 "Yes, we can."
 "Yes, we can."
 "Yes, we can."
-He speaks to the prophets, the listeners of Martin Luther King, the voice of the "I AM US, YOU ARE ME, I AM YOU".
+He speaks to the prophets, the listeners of Martin Luther King, Jr. the voice of the "I AM US, YOU ARE ME, I AM YOU".

 ## Damn Lord, You Did a Good Job ##
 It's a new day that has yet to begun, and I already want it to end.